 Student Health Services can file claims for services rendered with the university-sponsored Student Health Insurance Plan and most other insurance carriers.
 We are not in-network for any insurance provider except the university-sponsored health plan.
 At this time, we cannot file claims with Medicaid or Medicare.
-For questions regarding insurance claims filing, please call the business office at 803-777-3174.
+For questions regarding insurance claims filing, please call Financial Services at 803-777-3174.

 Why does the university require health insurance as a condition of enrollment for graduate students enrolled in nine or more hours, all graduate assistants and international students?